Nathan-Jonson/CryptoIO/README.md

-This is a fork of Crypter's i2s library for driving 74HC595 shift regesters with DMA.
+This is a fork of Crypter's i2s library for driving 74HC595 shift regesters with DMA from an esp8266.
 I have re-purposed it to
 1. Support more than 4 74HC595 chips
-2. Drive led array displays drivven from 74HC595 chips -fast refresh rate
+2. Drive led array displays drivven from 74HC595 chips with: fast refresh rate
-    -DMA
+    DMA
-    -individual LED dimming/brightness controll
+    individual LED dimming/brightness controll

 # Origional Readme: